RickyCaoCao/ProgrammingNotes/ruby/rubynotes.md

 - https://stackoverflow.com/questions/16501/what-is-a-lambda-function

 ## Scaffolding
-- quickly create a Model, View,Controller for easy demos
+- quickly create a Model, View, Controller for easy demos

 ## Style
 - Pascal Case for models, controllers,
+- underscore rather than Camelcase for variables
 - Also make it singular

 ### Unless